farzeen-05/aireportlab.in/README.md

 - **Email/Password** — passwords hashed with Werkzeug's `generate_password_hash` (bcrypt), never stored in plain text
 - **Google OAuth 2.0** — handled via Authlib; auto-creates an account for new users and stores their profile picture in session
 - **Forgot Password** — 32-byte secure token via `secrets.token_urlsafe`, 1-hour expiry, reset link sent through the Resend API
+- **Stale-session recovery** — since the database resets on every redeploy (see below), a session pointing at a `user_id` that no longer exists is detected and the user is transparently signed out and asked to log back in, instead of hitting a raw foreign-key error

 ---